 “A vehicle and/or the load carried which because of construction/design, dimensions or weight does not meet the parameters of the route and requires special authority for the movement and may require special conditions over part or its entire journey”.

 As a consequence, the definition of exceptional load should be deleted from the glossary as it might create confusion.
 NSA SE was not in favor of this deletion as the term was used in the chapter 4.6 on professional competences.

+Finally, it was not possible to agree on a harmonised rule for exceptional transport at this stage.
+Exceptional transport has been thus listed as an open point in Appendix I.

 Low adhesion/Sanding